Indigo410/antibiotics-project/README.md

 # antibiotics-project

+- added first draft of reimplementation of linear regression (linmodEst) from R.
+- TODO: test linReg.py

 - finished 1st draft of mediation_simulation in python
 - test & validate if the python version matches with expected result (R)
     - OtuAnn and MetAnn output looks about right;